BayraktarLab/cell2location/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Scanpy doesn’t do what it should?
+about: Cell2location doesn’t do what it should?
 Please help us fix it!
 title: ''
 labels: bug
 assignees: ''
 ---

-- [ ] I have checked that this issue has not already been reported.
-- [ ] I have confirmed this bug exists on the latest version of scanpy.
+- [ ] I have confirmed this bug exists on the latest version of cell2location.
-- [ ] (optional) I have confirmed this bug exists on the master branch of scanpy.
+- [ ] I follow the instructions from the [scvi-tools tutorial](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_tutorial.html).

 ---